-Why Dementia Risk Is Higher For People With Irregular Sleep Patterns
+Why Dementia Risk May Be Higher in People With Irregular Sleep Patterns

 A recent study in the Neurology journal found that people who don't stick to a regular sleep schedule might be at a higher risk of getting dementia.
-Sleep regularity means going to bed and waking up at roughly the exact times every day.
+Sleep regularity refers to going to bed and waking up at approximately the same time every day.

-To figure this out, they gave wrist devices to 88,094 people (average age 62) for a week to track their sleep.
-Then, they looked at how consistent their sleep patterns were by checking if they were asleep or awake simultaneously every 24 hours.
+To determine this, they provided wrist devices to 88,094 individuals (average age 62) for a week to track their sleep patterns.
+Then, they examined the consistency of their sleep patterns by checking whether they were asleep or awake simultaneously every 24 hours.
 They averaged this data over a week.

-They gave people scores from 0 to 100 to rate how regular their sleep was.
+They assigned people scores from 0 to 100 to rate the regularity of their sleep.
 If you went to bed and woke up simultaneously every day, you got a perfect score of 100.
 If your sleep times were all over the place, you got a score of zero.

 The lowest 5% of people had an average score of 41, the highest 5% had an average score of 71, and the overall average was 60.